-Avoid using a 'no-reply' email address.
-A generic address is okay but using a specific person's email address is best.
+A 'no-reply' email address is not okay.
+So be sure to use an address that can be replied to.
+A generic address is okay, but using a specific person's email address is best.
 People are more likely to reply if they know it's going to a real person.
-If you must use a generic address, try hello@chambername.com -it's eye-catching and friendly.
+If you must use a generic address, try hello@associationname.com because it's eye-catching and friendly.
 Consider going a step further and including a phone number.
 This reinforces to the new member that you want to hear from them.
 Better yet, invite them to reply (more on this under Call to Action).